 Contact: Email me jon @ hwintegral.com or call +44 7854 651897 for more details.

-Circa 2003 I’d had enough of academia and the beach (possibly not the beach) and started my commercial career building out applications and integrations with the now defunct Flybe.
+Circa 2003 started my commercial career building out applications and integrations with the now defunct Flybe.
 At the time that meant integration with a 6 bit TPF reservation system called EDS shares and dealing with all the intricacies that came with it using Java, Spring, Oracle and Swing.
 With a team of 15 or so engineers we put in ticketing robots, payment systems integration, online seat reservation, customer accounts and overhauled a lot of the on-premise hardware and infrastructure that supported the main booking engine.

 After nearly four years I left to move to Vancouver, BC and spent several years as an engineer working on solving Petabyte scale problems around search, indexing and analytics within the fintech industry using Java and Python.
 This involved building big Java/Spring services, a financial messaging platform and finally a distributed indexing platform using some real PITA technologies.
 On-premise state of the art data-center on the North Shore of Vancouver.
 I moved back to the UK after this time, spent six months working remotely before leaving to find something closer to this side of the ocean.

-I moved back to the startup space, a little later on this time around Series A/B working with a company as an engineer/architect.
+Scaleup space work, a little later on this time around Series A/B working with a company as an engineer/architect.
 This was a big PHP monolith that had been rearchited on the backend onto a wonky Java micro-services platform.
 This was the first big C-level strategy, re-platform, develop products role - learned a lot about what works and what doesn't.
 Built a mobile Point of Sale solution with Swift and Spring Boot with the Netflix stack.
 We had over 1600 businesses running on the platform with a mixture of Java, PHP, Ruby, Python solutions on AWS.
 Most of the work was re-architecting parts of the platform for scale (both Java and PHP).
 I saw a company through two major funding rounds, learned lots, had lots of fun, but decided I wanted to be more hands on with an earlier stage company I could shape.
-Lessons learned:

 From there on in I decided to minimise the risk in doing the startup "dance" "as a consultant.
 I setup my own limited company with a partner and decided to do technology consulting and interim CTO work for seed, series A, B companies.